TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 #### Logo

-  -The logo is a simple font based logo to keep with a more minimalist and sleek design.
+  - The logo is a simple font based logo to keep with a more minimalist and sleek design.
 The logo also doubles up as a navigational link, to allow the user to always return to the home page.

 ![Logo](assets/readme-images/features-logo.png)